Jabelpeeps/Sentries/README.md

 * removing use of NMS and direct import of classes from CraftBukkit.
 * reworking the command handling to improve UX.
 * implement new target handling/selection system.
+* added optional module to work with CrackShot plugin.

 ONGOING:-
 * re-organising the code to improve performance in critical sections.
+* add integration with a wider range of plugins
 * fixing bugs

 TODO:-